 The program contains four core academic components: conflict and religion reporting, journalism ethics, creating effective leads, and photojournalism.
-Through the week, guest speaker-led workshops supplement the faculty lectures on topics such as disinformation warfare from an intelligence perspective; how analytics supports journalism; and the impact of journalism and satire on youth.
-By delving into the life experiences and expertise of this diverse group of professionals, participants will survey best practices in the industry and how to navigate the social and political complexities of an ever-evolving media landscape.
-Participants will receive 1.5 ECTS credit hours from Anglo-American University upon successful completion of the program.
+By delving into the life experiences and expertise of our faculty and guest lecturers, participants will survey best practices in the industry and how to navigate the social, economic, and political complexities of an ever-evolving media landscape.
+Participants will receive 2 US credit hours from Anglo-American University upon successful completion of the program.

 Over the course of the week, class time is interspersed with opportunities to visit famous sites in Prague and get to know the other participants better through organized social events.
 The range of nationalities, religions, and ethnicities represented at the program gives participants the chance to interact, learn and share their experiences in ways that can benefit their educational and professional development.

 Ibrahim Al-Marashi is an Associate Professor of Middle East History at California State University San Marcos (CSUSM).
 Formally, he taught courses on Conflict Resolution in the Middle East, and Conflict Resolution and the Media at Sabanci University in Istanbul, Turkey, and at the UN University of Peace in San Jose, Costa Rica.
 He has worked with organizations such as UNDP, UNESCO, and other NGOs on developing media in post-conflict environments, particularly Iraq.

 His research deals with the security issues in the Middle East, particularly in Iraq, and is the co-author of Iraq’s Armed Forces: An Analytical History (Routledge, 2008) and The Modern History of Iraq (Westview, 2017), and the Modern History of the Middle East (Routledge 2018).